Sloppyan/SOLAMI/datasets/README.md

 ```

 ### Step 5: unified dataset items generation
-To process all the data into the same format, run this script:
+To filter the illegal dataset items, we run this formulation below.

 ```
-python datasets_items_gather.py
+python datasets_items_gather_post.py
 ```

 The item of the dataset is as follow: